A popular kitchen appliance produces electromagnetic radiation wi... | Pearson+ Channels

 Play a video:

-Hey everyone, we're told a certain medical procedure requires a patient to be temporarily exposed to radiation with a frequency of 27.12 MHz.
-Would the photons of this frequency have more or less energy than the photons of visible light.
-To answer this question, Let's go ahead and convert 27.12 MHz into Hertz.
-So we can easily compare it later on.
-Now, we know that per one MHz We have 10 to the six Hz.
-So this leaves us with 2.71, 2 times 10 to the seven Hz.
-And as we've learned, we know that our speed of light is going to be equal to our wavelength times our frequency.
-So let's go ahead and solve for our wavelength, which will be equal to our speed of light over our frequency.
-So, plugging in these values, We get 3.00 times 10 to the 8m/s, which is our speed of light.
-And we're going to divide that by our frequency of 2.712 times 10 to the seven hertz, which can also be written as second to the negative first.
-Now, when we calculate this out and cancel out our unit, we end up with 11.06 m which essentially tells us that we are in our radio waves.
-Now, why did we solve for our wavelength?
-Well, we solve for our wavelength because we know that our energy is inversely proportional to our wavelength.
-So since we have a larger wavelength than are visible light, this means that we have a smaller energy than our visible light.
-So to answer this question, Photons of 27.12 MHz have lesser energy than photons of visible light.
-And this is going to be our final answer.
-Now, I hope that made sense and let us know if you have any questions.
+Hey everyone, we're told that a certain medical procedure requires a patient to be temporarily exposed to radiation with the frequency of 27.12 MHz referring to the figure below, is this radiation visible to the naked eye.
+If this radiation is actually visible to the naked eye, then we would see it within our visible spectrum.
+So let's go ahead and figure that out First.
+We want to convert our 27.12 MHz into hurts so we can compare it and use it in our calculations later on.
+Now per one megahertz, we know that we have 10 to the six hertz.
+So when we calculate that out, we end up with 2.712 times 10 to the negative seven hertz.
+Now let's go ahead and calculate our wavelength in order to determine if it is part of our visible spectrum.
+As we've learned, we know that our speed of light is equivalent to our wavelength times our frequency.
+And if we rearrange that equation to solve for wavelength, we end up with speed of light divided by frequency.
+Now, plugging in those values, we get 3.0 times 10 to the eight m/s, divided by a frequency of 2.712 times 10 to the negative seven hertz, which can also be written as second to the negative first.
+Now, when we calculate this out and cancel out our unit, we end up with 11.06 m, which will essentially be in this section right here.
+So this means that we are in our radio waves and as we can see our figure, radio waves are not part of the visible spectrum.
+So our answer here is going to be the radiation is not visible to the naked eye, and this is going to be our final answer.
+Now.
+I hope that made sense and let us know if you have any questions.